Application for reduction of payment of divorce or decree of nullity – financial hardship

 This affidavit is modified for use by a person who has: conducted a search (or caused a search to be conducted) of the National Personal Insolvency Index pursuant to Rule 4.06(3) of the Federal Circuit and Family Court of Australia (Division 2) (Bankruptcy) Rules 2021; and/or searched the office of the relevant court in relation to a judgement debt pursuant to Rule 4.06(5) of the Federal Circuit and Family Court of Australia (Division 2) (Bankruptcy) Rules 2021.

-Affidavit of service specifically relating to Fair work matters
+Affidavit of service specifically relating to Fair work small claims proceedings

 If you are having trouble serving your divorce application on your spouse, this fact sheet may help you.
 It explains the two options you have when you cannot serve your divorce application on your spouse – seeking an order to serve the other party in a way other than personal service or seeking to ‘dispense with service’.
 A Court order is required for both options.